 The links between trade, debt, finance, and sustainable development have been a consistent theme of international diplomacy on global economic policy and on the environment.
-Already in 1992, the need for an integrated approach to these issues was clearly outlined at the Rio Earth Summit.
-In the subsequent decades, numerous international processes have highlighted the importance of debt relief and enhanced financing for development, including through new approaches.
+Already in 1992, the need for an integrated approach to these issues was clearly outlined at the Rio Earth Summit.226 In the subsequent decades, numerous international processes have highlighted the importance of debt relief and enhanced financingfordevelopment, including through new approaches.
 In the trade arena too, links between trade, debt, and development have long been recognized.
-WTO Members agreed in 2001, for instance, to establish a Working Group on Trade, Debt and Finance as part of the Doha Development Agenda to examine the intersection of these issues and recommend how the WTO could contribute to a "durable solution to the problem of external indebtedness of developing and least-developed countries, and to strengthen the coherence of international trade and financial policies, with a view to safeguarding the multilateral trading system from the effects of financial and monetary instability."227
+WTO Members agreed in 2001, for instance, to establish a Working Group on Trade, Debt and Finance as part of the Doha Development Agenda to examine the intersection of these issues and recommend how the WTO could contribute to a "durable solution to the problem of external indebtedness of developing and least-developed countries, and to strengthen the coherence of international trade and financial policies, with a view to safeguarding the multilateral trading system from the effects of financial and monetary instability."227 countries with poor environmental governance, the pressure to export has been linked to unsustainable patterns of natural resource use and extraction.229 Financial volatility, especially in commodity prices can exacerbate pressures on the environment and have a range of negative impacts on sustainable development due to lower export earnings.

 On the environment-trade front, the issue of debt relief is important for two reasons.
-First, debt servicing obligations mean that developing countries depend on export revenues to generate the foreign exchange needed to repay debt.
-In countries with poor environmental governance, the pressure to export has been linked to unsustainable patterns of natural resource use and extraction.
-Financial volatility, especially in commodity prices can exacerbate pressures on the environment and have a range of negative impacts on sustainable development due to lower export earnings.
+First, debt servicing obligations mean that developing countries depend on export revenues to generate the foreign exchange needed to repay debt.228 In

-In the context of COVID-19, the collapse in export markets and commodity prices has reduced the ability of many developing countries to service debt and pay for critical imports.
-As the COVID-19 pandemic continues, there is growing pressure for debt relief for developing countries, and for debt relief designed in ways that address the climate crisis, such as through debt for climate or debt for nature swaps.
-Even before the pandemic, calls to use debt relief to support climate action were advanced by UNCTAD in 2019 as part of its proposal for a Global Green New Deal.
-To underscore their argument for greater financial support to developing countries on Green economy issues, including through debt relief, a range of environmental advocates underline the historical responsibility of developed countries for environmental degradation and their ecological debt to developing countries.
+In the context of COVID-19, the collapse in export markets and commodity prices has reduced the ability of many developing countries to service debt and pay for critical imports.230 As the COVID-19 pandemic continues, there is growing pressure for debt relief for developing countries, and for debt relief designed in ways that address the climate crisis, such as through debt for climate or debt for nature swaps.
+Even before the pandemic, calls to use debt relief to support climate action were advanced by UNCTAD in 2019 as part of its proposal for a Global Green New Deal.231 To underscore their argument for greater financial support to developing countries on Green economy issues, including through debt relief, a range of environmental advocates underline the historical responsibility of developed countries for environmental degradation and their ecological debt to developing countries.

-3.3.4 Monitoring environment-related trade measures and trends environmental related trade-related measures that countries put in place to improve environmental performance, and on relevant trade trends.
+3.3.4.
+Monitoring environment-related trade measures and trends

+To green trade, governments, businesses, and civil society groups need reliable, transparent, timely information on environmental related trade-related measures that countries put in place to improve environmental performance, and on relevant trade trends.
 Transparency of such measures is vital for businesses to be able adapt their production and export strategies to meet the regulations and standards that importing countries have in place.
-In numerous international trade forums, there have been calls from a diversity of governments for greater transparency of environment-related trade measures, along with prior advance consultation with stakeholders and trading partners in their design and implementation.
+In numerous international trade forums, there have been calls from a diversity of governmentsforgreatertransparencyofenvironment-related trade measures, along with prior advance consultation with stakeholders and trading partners in their design and implementation.